On March 27th, Katie Bulanowski participated in the European Mobility Week Workshops in Brussels.

 EPF strongly supports this theme, as it aligns with its core objective to support the establishment of user-centric mobility services that are affordable, reliable, sustainable, coordinated and accessible to all.
 Everyone, regardless of their circumstances, should be able to get comfortably to where they want to go, when they want to go there, and with whichever (combination) of modes they’d like.
 To make this happen, the transport system needs a greater focus on end-users – including vulnerable to exclusion groups who may be at risk of transport poverty.

-In her presentation “Transport Poverty: the users’ perspective,” Katie shared how diverse (and often intersecting) factors such as age, income, living situation, and education can influence people’s mobility choices and result in transport poverty.
-Katie also highlighted some relevant EPF projects that are working towards more inclusive and sustainable mobility:
+In her presentation “Transport Poverty: the users’ perspective”, Katie shared how diverse (and often intersecting) factors such as age, income, living situation, and education can influence people’s mobility choices and result in transport poverty.
+Katie also highlighted some relevant EPF projects working towards more inclusive and sustainable mobility:

-• The UPPER project is implementing a combination of push and pull measures to positively influence users’ choices.
+- The UPPER project is implementing a combination of push and pull measures to positively influence users’ mobility choices.
 At the same time, the project’s Mobility-as-a-Right (MaaR) strategic vision aims to ensure that all citizens are considered, regardless of their physical and mental capabilities or social and economic background.

-• Similarly, the InclusiveSpaces project specializes in the inclusive design and evaluation of urban spaces, focusing on accessibility and social cohesion.
-For this purpose, the project is developing a set of assistive technologies and tools that include, for example, a travel demand data and accessibility evaluation tool, a comfort-based accessibility mapping tool, a routing tool for visually and mobility-impaired individuals, digitised accessibility audits for buildings and public spaces, and a Universal Design Manual for the Built Environment.
+- The InclusiveSpaces project focuses on the inclusive design and evaluation of urban spaces, in terms of accessibility and social cohesion.
+The project is developing a set of assistive technologies and tools that include, for example, a travel demand data and accessibility evaluation tool, a comfort-based accessibility mapping tool, a routing tool for visually and mobility-impaired individuals, digitised accessibility audits for buildings and public spaces, and a Universal Design Manual for the Built Environment.

 Katie’s presentation was followed by Julia Wadoux, Policy Manager at AGE Platform Europe, who dove deeper into the needs of older people and the challenges they often face in their daily mobility.